-Church of the Exaltation of the Holy Cross is a late-romanesque temple established in the years 1220 – 1230.
+Church of the Exaltation of the Holy Cross was built in the years 1220 – 1230.
 Source informations about the village and church are few.
 In 1278 a certain Albertus dictus de Fonte was mentioned, in 1305 the settlement itself was recorded, and in 1319 the priest Konrad was mentioned.
 In the 17th century, a porch was added and surrounded by a low stone wall, in which the arrowslits and four corner, low towers were integrated.
 In the eighteenth century it was rebuilt.

-Built of bricks in the monk bond church consists of a aisleless, rectangular nave (18,3×9,6 meters) and a smaller and narrower chancel originally ended with an apse.
-The chancel was erected on a plan similar to a square measuring 6.1×5.7 meters.
+Built of bricks in the monk bond, church consisted of an aisleless, rectangular nave (18,3 x 9,6 meters) and a smaller and narrower chancel originally ended with an apse.
+The chancel was erected on a plan similar to a square measuring 6.1 x 5.7 meters.
 The windows of the nave were topped by ogival arches, and the windows in the presbytery were crowned semicircularly.
 External façades were decorated with pilaster strips and an arcaded frieze around the presbytery.
-The interior of the chacel is covered with a rib vault, while the nave has a flat, timber ceiling.
+The interior of the chacel was covered with a cross-rib vault, while the nave had a flat, timber ceiling.
 It is possible that in the western part of the church there was originally a gallery, as indicated by the narrowed western windows.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.